-VI.
-STROKE OPERATIONS COMMITTEE (SOC)
+V. STROKE OPERATIONS COMMITTEE (SOC)

-Monitoring and primary management of system function during the continuing operation of the Stroke System will be the responsibility of the Stroke Operations Committee.
-This committee will be directly responsible and report to the lead agency.
-The committee will have a specific accountability for direct ongoing system governance which will occur by evaluation of issues/situations/ideas and standard system data regarding operations and configuration.
+Monitoring and primary management of system function during the continuing operation of the Stroke System will be the responsibility of the RAC Stroke Operations Committee.
+This committee will be directly responsible and report to the RAC.
+The committee has a specific accountability for direct ongoing system governance which will occur by evaluation of issues/situations/ideas and standard system data regarding operations and configuration.
 Recommendations for action will be developed by the committee based on analysis of data/information evaluated during committee function.

-A. Membership

-1. The chairman and vice-chairman shall serve for two year terms.
-The first chairman and vice-chairman shall be the chairman and vice-chairman of the Stroke Implementation Committee.
-Future chairman and vice-chairman of the Stroke Operations Committee shall be appointed by the Chairman, BREMSS Executive Committee from nominations provided by hospital, actively participating in the Stroke System.
-Requirements for the chairman of this committee include:

-- a.
-Neurologist with significant past experience in direct medical management of stroke patients. - b.
+- A. Membership of Stroke Operations sub-committee of the RAC - 1.
+The chairman (or co-chairs) and vice-chairman shall serve for two year terms.
+Chairman and vice-chairman of the Stroke Operations Committee shall be appointed by the Chairman, RAC from nominations provided by hospital, actively participating in the Stroke System.
+Requirements for the chairman of this committee include: - a.
+Neurologist, or neuro-interventionalist, with significant past experience in direct medical management of stroke patients. - b.
 Adequate knowledge of BREMSS structure and function. - c.
 Ability to commit an average of four hours a week to this project.

-The vice-chairman is to be an Emergency Medicine Physician.
-Nominees for the chairman and vice-chairman positions of the Stroke Operations Committee and their sponsoring institutions must understand the expected 4-6 hours per week time availability for carrying out the duties this position.
+The vice-chairman may be an Emergency Medicine Physician, stroke neurologist/neuro-interventionalist, or hospital involved in stroke care Nominees for the chairman and vice-chairman positions of the Stroke Operations Committee and their sponsoring institutions must understand the expected 4-6 hours per month time availability for carrying out the duties of this position.
+Co-chairs may also fill the leadership especially if neurologist and interventional neurologist.
 Responsibility of the chairman include:

 - a.
 Serve as leader for committee meetings. - b.
 Responsibility for carrying out the assigned duties of the Stroke Operations Committee. - c.
-Report to the BREMSS Executive Committee regarding overall system function plus system monitoring activities, suggestions, problems, QI activities, and other issues as deemed appropriate.
+Report to the RAC regarding overall system function plus system monitoring activities, suggestions, problems, QA activities, and other issues as deemed appropriate.